Consensys/docs-template/docs/contribute/style-guide.md

 - List prerequisites and suggest good practices.
   For example, instruct readers to secure private keys and protect RPC endpoints in production environments.
-- Write [code samples](format-markdown.md#code-sample-style-guide) that are readable, can be easily copied and pasted, and work as expected.
+- Write [code samples](format-markdown.md#code-sample-style-guide) that are readable, can be easily copied and pasted, and worked as expected.

 :::info example